Most of the anxiety about AI in knowledge work is aimed at the wrong thing.

 Every profession has constants and variables.
 The variables are the tools, methods, and workflows required to execute at any given moment.
 The constants are harder to name but easier to recognise: the instincts, the judgment, the accumulated understanding that made you effective before you learned the tool you're using now.

-The anxiety running through most knowledge work right now is aimed almost entirely at the variables.
+The anxiety is almost entirely about the variables.

 The constants never lived in any tool.
 Understanding the people you're solving for.
 Holding the tension between what a business needs and what a person actually experiences.
 Recognising a problem nobody has named yet.
 These accumulated through years of paying attention, and they transfer.